Should I Buy Stock Before or After a Reverse Split

 What Is a Reverse Stock Split?

 A reverse stock split combines multiple existing shares into fewer, more valuable shares.
-For example, in a 1-for-10 reverse split, every 10 shares become 1 share, and the stock price multiplies by 10.
+For example, in a 1-for-10 reverse split, every 10 shares become 1 share, and the company’s stock price multiplies by 10.
 This action doesn’t change the company’s market capitalization or an investor’s total value, but it does alter the number of shares and their individual prices.

 Why Do Companies Implement Reverse Splits?